sabarna17/sample-capm-gcp-vm/cf bat/README.md

 # Auto login in SAP Cloud Foundry from your Windows Machine
 ## This is for Widows Machine only

-Follow to the below path and paste the .bat file
+Create a .bat file as - (https://github.com/sabarna17/sample-capm-gcp-vm/blob/main/cf%20bat/cflogin.bat)

 To make the login as auto start need to create a shortcut of the bat file and save the shorcut in the following path: